-The strategy is based on two pillars: Prevention and Response.
+The draft strategy is based on two pillars: Prevention and Response.
 It has sought to balance these two pillars to give reassurance to the public on GM's response to incidences of serious violence, while retaining emphasis on the critical nature of prevention and early intervention within the public health approach to serious violence.
 Ultimately, the strategy reflects the fact that preventing violence requires the participation of a broad coalition of partners (e.g. Health, Criminal Justice, Education etc), whilst ensuring there is a strong message to the public that incidences of violent criminality will not be tolerated.

-Five key principles will underpin the strategy in the context of these two pillars, with concrete commitments arising from each that reflect consultation with key partners, including the public, VCSE organisations, Police, Fire, Probation and Youth Justice amongst others.
+Five guiding principles are articulated in the draft strategy in the context of these two pillars, with clear commitments underpinning these principles.
 The five principles are: